PeteVasi/recipies/README.md

-# recipies
-A collection of recipies
+A collection of recipies gathered over the years.